Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Methodology

-In order to filter the relevant papers, we used (``eye tracking'' AND ``virtual reality'') as the main query where each phrase could appear anywhere in the article.
-In addition, to further track privacy- and biometrics-related papers, we used the following sub-queries: (``eye tracking'' AND ``virtual reality'' AND ``privacy'') and (``eye tracking'' AND ``virtual reality'' AND ``biometrics'').
-We also applied forward and backward tracking by checking the citations and references of the queried papers, respectively.
-The main query yielded 1327 query results, whereas two sub-queries led to 212 and 95 results, respectively.
-Figure~\ref{fig:main_query_distribution} shows the resulting distributions of the main query according to venues.
-If the aforementioned venues do not appear in Figure~\ref{fig:main_query_distribution}, it means that no paper was found at those venues with our main query.
+To filter the papers, we used (``eye tracking'' AND ``virtual reality'') as the main query, where each phrase could appear anywhere in the papers.
+In addition, we used the following sub-queries to further track privacy- and biometrics-related papers: (``eye tracking'' AND ``virtual reality'' AND ``privacy'') and (``eye tracking'' AND ``virtual reality'' AND ``biometrics'').
+We also applied forward and backward tracking by reviewing the citations and references of the queried papers, respectively.
+The main query yielded 1364 results, whereas two sub-queries led to 215 and 96 results, respectively.
+Figure~\ref{fig:main_query_distribution} shows the resulting distributions of the main query.
+If a venue above does not appear in Figure~\ref{fig:main_query_distribution}, it means that we did not find any paper at this venue with our query.